bahayonghang/industry_vis/README.md

 # Using just
 just dev

-# Or using npm directly
+# Or using bun directly
-npm run tauri:dev
+bun run tauri:dev
 ```

 ### Build